parkinsons-toolkit/app-content/pages-content/managing-symptoms/tiredness.md

 ### The role of exercise
 - Fatigue can cause people to be less active and the less active you become, the more tired you feel.
 - We know keeping active is good for people with Parkinson’s.
 It can help fatigue, mood, sleep and general health.
 - Do as much as you can handle; it can be as simple as chair-based exercises.
-See _Staying Active_ for ideas.
+See <a href="/learn/living-with-parkinsons /optimising-wellbeing/staying-active" class="internal-link">_Staying Active_</a> for ideas.
 - If there is a pattern to your tiredness, plan to exercise regularly at times you have a bit more energy.

 ### Healthy Body and Mind